 The three platforms that I have tried out in the past are Blogger, WordPress and Tumblr.

-- Owned by Google, so if you have a Google account, you already have Blogger
+- Owned by Google, so if you have a Google or gmail account, you already have Blogger

 - Completely free

 - Easy to set up and use